jarvisar/senior-design/README.md

 This project is built using [Angular 14](https://angular.io/) and is a Progressive Web App (PWA) that can also be installed on your device like a regular app.
 To install, visit the website on a device with a modern browser and look for the "install" button in your browser's menu.

-This project uses my [CORS-Proxy](https://github.com/jarvisar/cors-proxy).
+This project also uses my CORS-Proxy, which can be found [here](https://github.com/jarvisar/cors-proxy).

 ## Table of Contents
 1. [Team Members](./project-description.md) & [Project Abstract](./project-description.md#abstract)